exams required to studymin uk

 GRE: The Flexible Alternative

-• What It Is: A 3.75-hour test covering verbal reasoning, quantitative reasoning, and analytical writing.
+• What It Is: Recently shortened to 1 hour and 58 minutes, this rigorous test covers verbal reasoning, quantitative reasoning and analytical writing.

-• Who Accepts It: 30% of UK business schools (e.g., LSE, Manchester) now take GRE, perfect for diverse applicants.
+• Who Accepts It: A massive 30% of UK business schools, including LSE and Manchester, now take the GRE, making it a perfect choice for diverse applicants.

 • Score Goal: Roughly 310-320 (verbal + quantitative) equals a GMAT 600.